 - How Long to Breastfeed a Newborn

-Doctors recommend exclusive breastfeeding for the first six months for every newborn, as breastmilk is believed to provide the best nourishment to the baby.
-Besides, the hormones released during breastfeeding help the mother by speeding up post-partum recovery.
-However many mothers find it difficult to breasteed their newborn because of various reasons, a few of which may involve lack of knowledge about the correct way to breastfeed.
+Doctors recommend exclusive breastfeeding for the first six months for every newborn, as breastmilk is said to provide the best nourishment to the baby.
+Besides, the hormones released during breastfeeding help the mother by speeding up postpartum recovery.
+However many mothers find it difficult to breastfeed their newborn because of various reasons, and one of the reasons is a lack of knowledge on the correct way to breastfeed.
 It is important to know the correct way of doing so in order to address other common concerns that arise during breastfeeding.

 How to Latch Baby on the Breast?